mia-platform/documentation/docs/release-notes/platform_10-4-0_releasenotes.md

 #### `bk-export` component emits success / error events

 `bk-export` component emits success / error events.
-If component property `nativeDownload` is set to `false`, events are emitted when the export is concluded or fails; or whenever the donwload request is sent otherwise.
+If component property `nativeDownload` is set to `false`, events are emitted when the export is concluded or fails; or whenever the download request is sent otherwise.

 #### Automatic name in filters format dates